chumbleycode/chumbleycode.github.io/notes.md

 * For hypothesis classes with variable complexity: improve prediction by cross-validating - a parameter controlling - bias-variace, e.g. the penalty for tree complexity (number of leaves/cells in the partition).
 This is called Cost Complexity Pruning, aka Weakest Link Pruning.
 Similar hyperparameter for nearest neighbour algorithms.

 * A nested sequence of partition trees (decision trees conveniently describe nested partition, like syntax trees describe nested operations).
 Decision trees give an ORDER to a set of subsets of datapoints (comparable or incomparable subsets of input space).
 The set of nested subtrees give partitions ordered by coarseness/refinenment.
 Does the finest partition seperate outputs by class?
 Should it?
+Coarse partition trees greatly overgeneralize about the output class (erroroneously label many units).
+Quantify the generalization error due to overgeneralization and undergeneralization (bias and variance).

 * Use out-of-bag sample to estimate generalization - prediction error - of a random forest.
 The preportion of out-of-bag samples that were incorrectly classified, the out-of-bag prediction error.